smith-nathanh/tldwatch/README.md

 # tldwatch

+Too long; didn't watch?

-A Python library for generating summaries of YouTube video transcripts (or any text) using the LLM provider and model of your choice.
+Well, here's a Python library for generating summaries of YouTube video transcripts using the LLM provider and model of your choice.

 ![Terminal Output](assets/terminal-output.png)